With Tahitian Vanilla Bean Ice Cream, Spicy Candied Walnuts and Crisp Plantains

 Poulet Rouge Chicken Breast and Thigh, Crisp Chicken Skin, Cream Corn, Butter Whipped Potatoes and Truffle Gravy

-Our dining rooms are available for wedding, rehearsal dinner, business meeting and cocktail function.
+Our dining rooms are available for weddings, rehearsal dinners, business meetings, and cocktail functions.

-Our two private rooms that can accommodate up to 75 people sit-down dinner.
+Our two private rooms can accommodate up to 75 people for a sit-down dinner.